 As the price of education continues to grow, student loans have never been more common.
 Sadly, student loans have never been more dangerous.
 Nobody sets out to get into more student debt than they can afford, but it happens all the time.

 The question then becomes, how do you balance the dangers of student loans with the need to go to college?
 The best choice is often to pick an a route that doesn’t involve student loans.
 This might mean going to school at night while working, or choosing a community college to start.
 It may also mean picking a less expensive state school to reduce the debt burden.

-Ultimately, these decisions are often made by 18 year olds who are ill-equipped to fully understand the lasting financial implications.
-Many choose to take out student loans to help fund their eduction.
+Ultimately, these decisions are often made by 18 year olds who lack the education and experience to fully understand the lasting financial implications.
+Many choose to take out student loans to help fund their education.